 Advanced Practice Providers at Lurie Children's

 All Advance Practice Providers (APPs) collaborate, consult with, or refer to physicians.
 This collaboration happens as a prudent and necessary part of delivering quality, safe, evidence-based care to patients.
-Many practice in healthcare teams with physicians and other types of health care providers.
-At Lurie Children's, APNs and PAs are privileged and credentialed members of the Medical Staff, and follow the policies and procedures set forth by the Medical Staff Bylaws.
+Many practice in health care teams with physicians and other types of health care providers.
+At Lurie Children's, APRNs and PAs are privileged and credentialed members of the Medical Staff, and follow the policies and procedures set forth by the Medical Staff Bylaws.
 APPs have prescriptive authority and are able to bill for reimbursement of services.

-APPs practice in 25 different specialty and sub-specialty areas, at all of our outreach locations, and are nationally board certified in the specialty areas of anesthesia, pediatrics, family, neonatal populations.
+APPs practice in 25 different specialty and sub-specialty areas, at all of our outreach locations, and are nationally board certified in the specialty areas of anesthesia, pediatrics, family, and neonatal populations.

 Many of the Lurie Children's APPs hold offices in local and national professional organizations, participate on various hospital and community committees, support legislative advocacy, and have received national awards related to improving the delivery of quality, safe and effective patient care to our specialized pediatric populations.